thennak3/gagfairyocr/README.md

 This project uses [EasyOCR](https://github.com/JaidedAI/EasyOCR) and Python automation to detect fruit names on screen and automatically send them into another program via AutoHotkey.

+This is only useful for the current fairy event when submitting to the fountain, however the workflow is generic enough to be used for other events in future.

 It works on both **GPU (CUDA)** and **CPU-only** systems.

 ---